LayerManager/layman/doc/rest.md

 Body parameters:
 - *file*, file(s) or file name(s)
-   - If provided, current layer vector data file will be deleted and replaced by this file.
-GeoServer feature types, DB table, and thumbnail will be deleted and created again using the new file.
+   - If provided, current data file will be deleted and replaced by this file.
+GeoServer feature types, DB table, normalized raster file, and thumbnail will be deleted and created again using the new file.
    - same file types as in [POST Workspace Layers](#post-workspace-layers) are expected
    - if file names are provided, files must be uploaded subsequently using [POST Workspace Layer Chunk](#post-workspace-layer-chunk)
    - if published file has empty bounding box (i.e. no features), its bounding box on WMS/WFS endpoint is set to the whole World